 8890 McGaw Road

 Columbia, MD 21045

 B.A., Fairfield University

-In 1993, and again in 2001, he worked in Cambodia.
+In 1994, he was responsible for the psychological debriefing of relief workers evacuated from Rwanda during their genocide.
+In 1993, and again in 2001, he also worked in Cambodia.
 During these visits, his work was with professionals from the English-speaking community who were present to help the Khmer people rebuild their nation following years of terror and torture.
-In 1994, he was also responsible for the psychological debriefing of relief workers evacuated from Rwanda during their bloody civil war.
+In 2006, he also delivered presentations on self-care at the National Naval Medical Center in Bethesda Maryland and Walter Reed Army Hospital to those health care professionals responsible for Iraq and Afghan war veterans evacuated to the U. S. with multiple amputations and severe head injuries.
+More recently he addressed U.S. Army health care professionals returning from Africa where they were assisting during the Ebola crisis.

 Personal website >>